dat-ecosystem/dat/readme.md

 </floor_action>
 ```

-To consume this data in a web application (web applications can't read XML -- they prefer JSON) it would be nice to have a transformation that knows how to convert XML to JSON, like this:
+To make this data easier to consume in a web application it would be nice to have a transformation that knows how to convert XML to JSON, like this:

 ```
 {